Sarahhamdan23/Sarahhamdan23/README.md

 Here are some stuff I am working on:

 - 🔭 Achievement Unlocked: Cybersecurity Certificate from Google.
-- 🌱 Currently Enrolled in MIT Full Stack Developer Program.
+- 🌱 MIT Full Stack Developer Program.
 - 👯 I’m looking to collaborate on ...(coming soon)
 - 🤔 I’m looking for help with React, Strapi.
 - 💬 Ask me about what projects I have created.